darrenmothersele/darrenmothersele.github.io/_posts/2013-12-11-how-to-be-a-cloud-survivalist.md

 email server, as she makes a few interesting observations:

 <blockquote>
-In the early 2000s it was the height of geek fashion to run your own e-mail server—then along came Gmail with two gigabytes of free storage and excellent spam filtering.
+In the early 2000s it was the height of geek fashion to run your own e-mail server - then along came Gmail with two gigabytes of free storage and excellent spam filtering.
 Now even most people with their own domain names use e-mail provided by Google, Microsoft or their Internet Service Provider (ISP).
 <br>&mdash;<cite> Wendy Grossman</cite>
 </blockquote>